geoscixyz/gpg/content/electromagnetics/electromagnetics_fk_domain_systems.rst

 	:scale: 100 %

 **Part II:** The basic sketch for the shape of the anomalous signal is determined from the geometry of the coils and the relative locations of transmitter, receiver and the conductive body.
-In practise we measure both an in-phase and an out-of-phase component.
+In practice we measure both an in-phase and an out-of-phase component.
 Each of these curves will look like the basic curve (given above).
 We need only establish relative amplitude.
 From the general response curve we find that the in-phase (or real component) is larger than the out-of-phase